The U.S. Supreme Court

 The United States Supreme Court is the highest level of the judiciary branch.
-Out of 115 justices that have served on the court, only five have been women.
-Three are currently serving: Sonia Sotomayor, Elena Kagan, and Amy Coney Barrett.
+Out of 113 justices that have served on the court, only four have been women.
+Three of those four women are currently serving: Ruth Bader Ginsburg, Sonya Sotomayor, and Elena Kagan.

 Associate Justice Sandra Day O'Connor